 A Dock menu appears when the user Control-clicks an app’s Dock icon.
 This menu automatically includes system-provided menu items for initiating actions like opening the app, quitting the app, hiding the app’s windows, showing the app’s windows, revealing the app in the Finder, keeping the app in the Dock, and opening the app at login.
 In addition, the menu can include useful app-specific items you provide that are accessible when your app is running.
 For example, the Dock menu for Messages includes menu items for actions like creating a new message and changing your status.

 The Dock and its menus adopt vibrancy and can have a light or dark appearance.
-This is governed by the user’s appearance preferences.
-For related guidance, see Translucency.
+This is governed by the user’s Appearance preferences.
+For guidance, see Translucency.

 Always follow menu design best practices.
 In general, all menus and menu items should be consistently arranged and titled.
 See Menu Anatomy.